-Sure, you can spend millions like Michael Jackson on a video (and please do, we'd love that) but you can still have a quality performance piece which is good looking, nicely produced and well edited from as little as £1500 and upwards.
-For example, this covers pre-production time, a days shoot with a 2 man crew, an HD camera and lenses and the edit of the video over two days.
+Sure, you can spend millions like Beyonce on a video (and please do, we’d love that) but you can still have a quality performance piece which is good looking, nicely produced and well edited from £2000 and upwards.
+For example, this covers pre-production time, a days shoot with a 2 man crew, an HD camera and lenses and the edit of the video over two days plus the picture grade.
 Of course, you would get to see a first draft and have any reasonable changes made that you wanted.

 Spending money on a professionally shot video will do more for your career than a cheap, student shot video will ever do.
 If you won’t invest in yourself…why will anyone else?

 What it comes down to, really, is what can you afford for the budget and what do you want to happen in the video?

 These two go hand in hand – the more you want to happen in the video, the more budget you need.

 For bands, a performance in a good location, get in some interesting lighting and perhaps a Ronin or Movi for some steadicam-style additional camera movement and this will all work together to showcase you in action without breaking the bank.
 It can be done in a day and shot with a small crew as mentioned above.
 The video would be shot in HD as standard these days but if you can budget for it, raise the production values up to shooting on 4K on our Blackmagic URSA Mini 4.6K or hire in a RED or an Alexa.
 This gives an image which is 4 times the size of HD and allows for a richer grade on the picture.

 Of course this can be developed further – particularly for solo acts – by utilising multiple locations to add more visual variety to the video and to enhance the production values of the video.
 Locations can be expensive to hire so if you can obtain the usage of locations via friends or colleagues, with little to no charge, then go for it.
 It can only benefit the video!